nohochmak/keycloak-quickstarts/app-angular2/README.md

 services are located at `http://localhost:8080/service`.
 If the services are running elsewhere you need to edit `app.component.ts` and replace the value of `serviceUrl`.
 Then transpile using `npm run build` from the webapp directory.
+NOTE: Also much change the 'serviceUrl' in the `app.component.js` file also.
+This is missing from the original documentation.

 If you are deploying the application as a WAR you need to have <span>WildFly 10</span> running.